About Deakin Research Online (DRO)

 - increased citation of work acknowledging researcher's contribution

-- transparent and supports research integrity
+- transparency, thus supporting research integrity

-- reuse by researchers in other fields for different purposes.
+- reuse by researchers in other fields for different purposes